About the Kotel

 Here are some other opinions/observations concerning the IAGS:

-This is why the charge of “genocide” against Israel is an vicious lie
+This is why the charge of “genocide” against Israel is a vicious lie

 Palestinian-American author Susan Abulhawa recently said that “Israelis should not feel safe anywhere in the world” and called the world to “wipe that vile colony from this earth.”